 - 2 teaspoons baking powder

-Whisk pancake ingredients together until well combined and smooth.
+Whisk pancake ingredients together until just combined and smooth.
+Might be lumpy, but that’s okay.

 Place your very best non-stick pan on a burner and preheat to low.
 It will be tempting to pour the batter upon the pan before it is hot, but do not give in to the temptation.
 When the time is right, pour 1/4 cup of better into the pan and spread in a circular motion just a wee bit to make about a four-inch pancake.